DevExpress/devextreme-documentation/concepts/05 UI Components/Form/01 Getting Started with Form/70 Validate the Form Data.md

 DevExtreme includes a validation engine that checks edited values before they are saved.
 This engine supports different [validation rule types](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/).

 To apply validation rules to a simple item, specify them in the [validationRules[]](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/#validationRules) array.
-You can specify an item's [isRequired](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/#isRequired) property to implicitly apply the [RequiredRule](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/RequiredRule/) to it.
+You can specify an item's [isRequired](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/#isRequired) property to implicitly apply the [RequiredRule](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/RequiredRule/).

 The following example sets the **isRequired** property for the `Name` item.
 It also adds the [NumericRule](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/NumericRule/) for `officeNumber` and [EmailRule](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/EmailRule/) for `Email`.